Historical race concepts

 The concept of race as a categorization of anatomically modern humans (Homo sapiens) has an extensive history in Europe and the Americas.
 The contemporary word race itself is modern; historically it was used in the sense of "nation, ethnic group" during the 16th to 19th centuries.
 Race acquired its modern meaning in the field of physical anthropology through scientific racism starting in the 19th century.
 With the rise of modern genetics, the concept of distinct human races in a biological sense has become obsolete.
-The American Anthropological Association's 1998 "Statement on Race" outlined race as a social construct, not biological reality.
-In 2019, the American Association of Biological Anthropologists stated: "The belief in 'races' as natural aspects of human biology, and the structures of inequality (racism) that emerge from such beliefs, are among the most damaging elements in the human experience both today and in the past."
+The American Anthropological Association's 1998 "Statement on Race" characterized race as a social construct rather than a biological reality.

 Etymology

 The word "race", interpreted to mean an identifiable group of people who share a common descent, was introduced into English in the 16th century from the Old French rasse (1512), from Italian razza: the Oxford English Dictionary cites the earliest example around the mid-16th century and defines its early meaning as a "group of people belonging to the same family and descended from a common ancestor".
 It also introduces the first use of the word "race" as a term referring to an "ethnic group" in 1572.
-An earlier but etymologically distinct word for a similar concept was the Latin word genus meaning a group sharing qualities related to birth, descent, origin, race, stock, or family; this Latin word is cognate with the Greek words "genos", (γένος) meaning "race or kind", and "gonos", which has meanings related to "birth, offspring, stock ...".
+An earlier but etymologically distinct word for a similar concept was the Latin word genus meaning a group sharing qualities related to birth, descent, origin, race, stock, or family; this Latin word is cognate with the Greek words "genos" (γένος), meaning "race or kind", and "gonos", which has meanings related to "birth, offspring, stock ...".